 The User Acceptance Testing document, UAT doc is a short name, is an agreed and signed a certificate of compliance which contains all features expect to be implemented to meet the required specifications.

 At Aimprosoft, we invite QA specialists up till the migration launched.
 Their role is to bring out critical issues to decrease the impact of possibly arising problems further.
-And the development won’t cost you a fortune.
+Learn more about our software quality assurance testing services, and the development won’t cost you a fortune.

 Image 2.
 User Acceptance Testing document.
 Fragment